When you purchase through links on our site, we may earn an affiliate commission. Here’s how it works

 Dimensions147x71x8.3mm, 187g

-The three rear snappers improve on the already stellar camera offering the iPhone 14 Pro gave us, with genuinely impressive zoom abilities up to 3x – but you’ll need to step up to the Pro Max to get a 5x optical lens.
+The three rear snappers improve on the already stellar camera offering the iPhone 14 Pro gave us, with genuinely impressive zoom abilities up to 3x – but you’ll need to step up to the Pro Max to get a 5x telephoto zoom.
+That’s not the same on the 16 Pro though, which also has the 5x capability.
 The customisable action button adds a host of new ways to interact with apps, and swapping Lightning for USB-C should simplify your cable collection.
 Open up the bonnet and you’ll find a host of upgrades, including an A17 Pro chip which makes the Pro run as smooth as silk.
-Battery life remains largely the same as the iPhone 14 Pro, though.

 iPhone 15 Pro Max face-on